IntermediaDesigns/IntermediaDesigns/README.md

   </details>
   <br>

-- Pet Taskmaster for HackmyHead - Software Engineering and Fullstack Web Development Bootcamp:  <a href="https://pettaskmaster.netlify.app/" target="_blank">Pet Taskmaster</a>
+- Pet Taskmaster for HackmyHead - Software Engineering and Fullstack Web Development Bootcamp:  <a href="https://pettaskmaster.netlify.app/" target="_blank">Live Site</a>
   <p>I collaborated with 2 teammates on a full-stack web application crafted with React, CSS, JavaScript, and Next.js for the frontend, and Prisma for streamlined query and API handling.
 This comprehensive platform offers users a seamless experience, featuring robust authentication functionalities for registration, login, and logout.
 Pet Taskmasters is a user friendly task management game application that allows the users to purchase pokemon using earned coins, raise a pokemon to evolve its stage, complete tasks, create tasks, and earn coins for completing bonus tasks.
 The project showcases our proficiency in fullstack development and the utilization of cutting-edge technologies for a dynamic and user-centric web application.</p>

   <p align="left">